microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 ```

-Note that when FP16 is enabled Megatron-LM GPT2 adds a wrapper to the `Adam` optimizer.
-DeepSpeed has its own FP16 Optimizer, so we need to pass the `Adam` optimizer to DeepSpeed directly without any wrapper.
-We return the unwrapped Adam optimizer from `get_optimizer()` when DeepSpeed is enabled.
+Note that when FP16 is enabled, Megatron-LM GPT2 adds a wrapper to the `Adam`
+optimizer.
+DeepSpeed has its own FP16 Optimizer, so we need to pass the `Adam`
+optimizer to DeepSpeed directly without any wrapper.
+We return the unwrapped
+Adam optimizer from `get_optimizer()` when DeepSpeed is enabled.
 ```python
 def get_optimizer(model, args):
     """Setup the optimizer."""